holoviz/holoviz/doc/background.rst

 A low-level tool is highly configurable, with an expressive but relatively verbose command language that makes it possible to precisely control how it works.
-For PyViz, Bokeh is a low-level tool, allowing any plot or app to be built up from basic primitives.
+For HoloViz, Bokeh is a low-level tool, allowing any plot or app to be built up from basic primitives.
 An even lower-level approach would be to write javascript directly.
 A high-level tool like hvPlot or like Panel's interact function uses